Maplicate/maplicate-core/ROADMAP.md

 * `featureCreated`

   Indicates a map feature is created.
+The feature is emitted as the event data.

 * `featureEdited`

   Indicates a map feature is edited.
+The feature is emitted as the event data.

 * `featureDeleted`

   Indicates a map feature is deleted.
+The feature is emitted as the event data.

 The `MaplicateNode` is also an [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter) class so these evnets are accessible with: